Texas State University

+Texas State University offers over 200 bachelor's, master's, and doctoral degree programs from its nine colleges.
+The university is accredited by the Southern Association of Colleges and Schools (SACS) and designated as a Hispanic-Serving Institution (HSI) by the U.S. Department of Education.
+Texas State is classified among "R2: Doctoral Universities – High research activity" and an Emerging Research University (ERU) by the State of Texas.
+It spent over $160 million in research expenditures during fiscal year 2024.

-Texas State's main campus consists of 245 buildings on 517 acre of hilly land along the San Marcos River.
-Additionally, it has a 101 acre satellite campus at the Texas State University Round Rock Campus (RRC) in the greater north Austin area.
+Texas State's main campus consists of 259 buildings on 517 acre of hilly land along the San Marcos River.
+Additionally, it has a 101 acre satellite campus at its Round Rock Campus (RRC) in the greater north Austin area.
 The university operates the 70 acre Science, Technology and Advanced Research (STAR) Park, a technology commercialization and applied research facility.
 Texas State has 4522 acre additional acres of recreational, instructional, farm, and ranch land.
 The Forensic Anthropology Center at Texas State is the largest forensics research facility in the world.

-Texas State University's intercollegiate sports teams, commonly known as the Bobcats, compete in National Collegiate Athletic Association (NCAA) Division I and the Sun Belt Conference.
+Texas State University's intercollegiate sports teams, the Bobcats, compete in National Collegiate Athletic Association (NCAA) Division I and the Sun Belt Conference.